Atlantic Seaboard Fall Line

 The Atlantic Seaboard Fall Line, or Fall Zone, is a 900 mi escarpment where the Piedmont and Atlantic coastal plain meet in the eastern United States.
 Much of the Atlantic Seaboard fall line passes through areas where no evidence of faulting is present.

 The fall line marks the geologic boundary of hard metamorphosed terrain—the product of the Taconic orogeny—and the sandy, relatively flat alluvial plain of the upper continental shelf, formed of unconsolidated Cretaceous and Cenozoic sediments.
 Examples of Fall Zone features include the Potomac River's Little Falls and the rapids in Richmond, Virginia, where the James River falls across a series of rapids down to its own tidal estuary.

-Before navigation improvements such as locks, the fall line was generally the head of navigation on rivers due to their rapids or waterfalls, and the necessary portage around them.
-Numerous cities initially formed along the fall line because of the easy river transportation to seaports, as well the availability of water power to operate mills and factories, thus bringing together river traffic and industrial labor.
-U.S. Route 1 and I-95 link many of the fall-line cities.
+Before navigation improvements, such as locks, the fall line was generally the head of navigation on rivers due to their rapids or waterfalls, and the necessary portage around them.
+Numerous cities initially formed along the fall line because of the easy river transportation to seaports, as well as the availability of water power to operate mills and factories, thus bringing together river traffic and industrial labor.
+U.S. Route 1 and Interstate 95 link many of the fall-line cities.

 In 1808, Treasury Secretary Albert Gallatin noted the significance of the fall line as an obstacle to improved national communication and commerce between the Atlantic seaboard and the western river systems:

-Notable cities
+Gallatin's observation was sound, though simplified and limited by the knowledge of his time.
+The limits of the Fall Line are subject to some dispute.
+In the north, the fall line is usually understood to have its northern limit at New Brunswick, New Jersey, a geologic continuation in fact crosses the Hackensack and Passaic rivers at the cities of those names, to which navigation was possible.
+In the south, some such as Gallatin above, and the USGS source in the infobox, imply its end to be in the Carolinas or Georgia, and to include only rivers running to the Atlantic; but it is more accurate, as the Georgia source in the infobox does, to trace it farther west through Georgia and Alabama, as that is the geologic continuation.

+Cities and towns

+Only the principal city of an area is listed below.
+However, two cities may belong on one river, if the one downstream is at the effective head of navigation and the one upstream at the site of useful water power.

-Some cities that lie along the Piedmont–Coastal Plain fall line include the following (from north to south):
+Cities that lie along the Piedmont–Coastal Plain fall line include the following (from north to south):